proximile/NH-House-of-Representatives-Committee-Summaries/data/summaries/2024/03/hs67cgD3ZtA_House Science, Technology and Energy (03_19_2024).md

 Upload Date: 2024-03-19
 Video ID: hs67cgD3ZtA

+### Comprehensive Summary of the NH House of Representatives’ Science, Technology, and Energy Committee Meeting (March 19, 2024)

-The New Hampshire House of Representatives' Science, Technology, and Energy Committee meeting on March 19, 2024, addressed a wide range of topics related to renewable energy development, environmental regulation, and climate initiatives.
-The discussions highlighted challenges, legislative actions, and opportunities to advance the state’s energy and environmental goals.
-Below is a cohesive summary of the key themes and takeaways from the meeting:
+The New Hampshire House of Representatives’ Science, Technology, and Energy Committee convened on March 19, 2024, to address a broad range of topics, including renewable energy legislation, interconnection challenges, offshore wind development, air quality monitoring, environmental regulations, and public health issues.
+Below is a cohesive summary of the key discussions and outcomes from the meeting.

 ---

-### **Renewable Energy Development and Interconnection Challenges**
-1. **Solar Interconnection Delays**:
-   - Stakeholders, including developers, municipalities, and homeowners, testified about significant delays in the interconnection process for solar and other renewable energy projects, often exceeding a year.
-These delays threaten project timelines, economic viability, and the use of federal funds.
-   - Specific examples included the Town of Whitefield waiting months to activate a solar array and Rockingham County facing challenges with a large solar project.
-Residential customers also expressed frustration with lengthy interconnection processes for solar installations.
-   - Proposed solutions included establishing clear timelines, creating separate tracks for small and large projects, and implementing penalties or incentives to ensure timely interconnection.
-There was a call for the Department of Energy (DOE) to expedite rulemaking and adopt best practices from neighboring states like Massachusetts.

-2. **Senate Bill 391**:
-   - This bill aims to streamline the interconnection process for solar energy systems, particularly for larger projects used by businesses.
-Proposed amendments included requiring utilities to respond to applications within 10 days, eliminating unnecessary system impact studies for smaller projects, and allowing customer generators to pay for utility upgrades upfront.
-   - Stakeholders emphasized the economic benefits of efficient interconnection processes, including job creation, energy cost savings, and increased investment in New Hampshire.
-Concerns were raised about the costs of grid upgrades, with clarification that customer generators should bear the costs of their own upgrades.

-3. **Offshore Wind Development**:
-   - The Gulf of Maine is progressing toward offshore wind development, with leases expected to be auctioned by the end of 2024.
-Challenges include the need for floating turbines and DC transmission cables, which are still developing technologies.
-   - New Hampshire is collaborating with federal and state agencies to address fisheries impacts, transmission infrastructure, and workforce development.
-Unlike neighboring states, New Hampshire does not have renewable energy procurement mandates, reducing its direct involvement in offshore wind development.
+#### **Legislation on Renewable Energy and Utility Administration**
+The committee focused on two primary bills: **Senate Bill 303** and **Senate Bill 388**.

+- **Senate Bill 303**: This bill proposes changes to the Renewable Energy Fund (REF) by adding battery storage projects, repealing ineffective programs like the residential solar rebate, and authorizing grants for municipalities to reduce energy costs.
+While battery storage was initially included, it was removed during Senate amendments because it does not generate Renewable Energy Certificates (RECs), which are central to the REF’s purpose.
+The bill passed the Senate unanimously and is supported by the Department of Energy, though concerns were raised about the exclusion of battery storage, which enhances renewable energy systems.

+- **Senate Bill 388**: This bill introduces technical changes to utility administration, including clarifications on compliance orders, net metering, and assessment exemptions for small utilities.
+It also removes outdated statutes and aligns reporting timelines with House Bill 2.
+The Department of Energy requested additional amendments to improve eligibility criteria for solar programs and streamline project ranking.

 ---

-### **Legislative Updates and Renewable Energy Funding**
-1. **Senate Bill 303**:
-   - This bill modifies the administration of the Renewable Energy Fund (REF) to align with current energy sector developments.
-It removes battery storage language (as it does not generate renewable energy certificates (RECs)), repeals the residential solar rebate program (deemed ineffective), and directs the DOE to create programs for political subdivisions to reduce energy costs.
-   - Concerns were raised about the removal of battery storage, with some arguing it enhances renewable energy systems’ efficacy.
-The DOE clarified that the REF is designed to incentivize REC-generating projects, and battery storage does not qualify under this framework.

-2. **Senate Bill 388**:
-   - This bill makes technical and administrative changes to statutes governing the DOE’s oversight of utilities.
-Key changes include clarifying that public utilities must comply with DOE orders, updating reporting timelines for the REF, and streamlining the process for entities to request exemptions from DOE assessments.
-   - Amendments ensure only new solar installations are eligible for certain programs and allow the DOE to rank projects based on demonstrated readiness (e.g., site control, financing plans).
+#### **Interconnection Challenges for Solar Projects**
+Significant attention was given to **Senate Bill 391**, which addresses interconnection rules and standards for renewable energy projects, particularly solar.
+Stakeholders, including developers, municipalities, and businesses, expressed frustration with delays, inconsistent communication, and lack of clear rules in the interconnection process.
+Key points included:
+- **Delays**: Projects often face lengthy delays in system impact studies and activation, jeopardizing funding and economic viability.
+- **Need for Clear Rules**: Stakeholders called for standardized rules, timelines, and transparency to streamline the process.
+- **Cost Allocation**: Debate centered on whether developers or ratepayers should bear the costs of grid upgrades.
+- **Proposed Solutions**: Amendments were suggested to enforce timelines, eliminate unnecessary studies for smaller projects, and allow customer generators to pay for upgrades upfront.

 ---

-### **Environmental Regulation and Climate Initiatives**
-1. **Air Quality Management**:
-   - New Hampshire maintains compliance with federal air quality standards, operating 13 air monitoring sites and implementing programs under the Clean Air Act.
-The state also oversees the disbursement of $30 million from the Volkswagen settlement, with 15% allocated for EV infrastructure development.
-   - The state is part of the Regional Greenhouse Gas Initiative (RGGI), which regulates CO2 emissions from power plants, and is working with other states to review and potentially update the program.

-2. **PFAS Contamination**:
-   - The state has implemented regulations to address PFAS contamination, particularly from the Saint-Gobain facility, which caused significant groundwater pollution.
-Efforts include setting soil and surface water standards for PFAS compounds and reducing emissions.

-3. **Climate Action Plan (CPRG)**:
-   - New Hampshire received a $3 million federal grant to develop a Preliminary Climate Action Plan (PCAP) aimed at reducing emissions and preparing for climate change.
-The state plans to apply for up to $50 million in additional federal funding to support transportation, EV charging, public transit, weatherization, and workforce development programs.
-   - The state is also part of multi-state coalitions seeking funding for resilience projects and heat pump incentives.
+#### **Offshore Wind Development**
+New Hampshire is making progress in offshore wind development in the Gulf of Maine, with a focus on floating wind turbines.
+Key highlights include:
+- **Lease Process**: The Bureau of Ocean Energy Management (BOEM) is expected to finalize leases by the end of 2024, with extensive stakeholder input.
+- **Technological Challenges**: Floating turbines and DC transmission cables are required due to the Gulf of Maine’s depth and distance.
+- **State Coordination**: New Hampshire is working with state agencies to mitigate impacts on fisheries and ensure local benefits.
+- **Procurement Differences**: Unlike neighboring states, New Hampshire lacks renewable energy procurement mandates, limiting its involvement in offshore wind development.

 ---

+#### **Air Quality Monitoring and Environmental Regulations**
+The state operates 13 air quality monitoring stations, tracking pollutants like ozone and particulate matter.
+Efforts include:
+- **Advanced Monitoring**: Investments in new technologies to streamline operations.
+- **Regional Collaboration**: Coordination with other New England states and federal agencies to address air pollution.
+- **Enforcement**: A robust air permitting program with about 700 permitted sources, focusing on compliance and enforcement.

+---

+#### **Public Health and Environmental Issues**
+The Department of Environmental Services (DES) addressed several public health and environmental concerns:
+- **PFAS Contamination**: The state has enforceable drinking water standards for four PFAS compounds and is developing standards for soil and surface water.
+DES collaborates with federal agencies and research institutions to study and mitigate PFAS impacts.
+- **Climate Action Plan**: New Hampshire received a $3 million federal grant to develop a Preliminary Climate Action Plan (PCAP), focusing on transportation, EV charging, weatherization, and workforce development.
+- **Volkswagen Settlement**: The state is disbursing $30 million from the settlement, with 15% allocated for EV infrastructure.

+---

-### **Key Themes and Takeaways**
+#### **Key Takeaways and Next Steps**
-- **Regulatory Clarity and Efficiency**: There is an urgent need for clear, enforceable rules and timelines for renewable energy projects, particularly in the interconnection process, to support the growth of solar and offshore wind energy.
-- **Stakeholder Engagement**: The DOE emphasized the importance of stakeholder input in designing effective programs and addressing challenges in renewable energy development and environmental regulation.
-- **Economic and Environmental Benefits**: Efficient processes and clear rules are essential for attracting investment, creating jobs, and achieving New Hampshire’s renewable energy and climate goals.
-- **Collaboration and Innovation**: The state is working with federal and regional partners to address challenges in offshore wind development, air quality management, and climate resilience.
+- **Interconnection**: Continued stakeholder engagement and rulemaking are needed to address delays and improve processes for solar projects.
+- **Offshore Wind**: Developers will begin detailed planning, with construction expected in about five years.
+New Hampshire will focus on workforce development and local economic benefits.
+- **Environmental Compliance**: The state will maintain its high compliance standards and seek legislative adjustments to align with federal requirements.
+- **Climate Initiatives**: Implementation of the PCAP and expansion of public transit programs, particularly in low-income areas, will be prioritized.

+---

-The meeting concluded with a focus on advancing legislative and regulatory measures to support renewable energy, improve environmental management, and address climate challenges in New Hampshire.
+The meeting concluded with a commitment to advancing renewable energy, maintaining environmental standards, and addressing public health concerns, despite challenges in funding and stakeholder coordination.
+Committee members expressed appreciation for the detailed presentations and the efforts of state agencies in meeting aggressive timelines.